FiroozehDastur/DistributedWorkflows.jl/README.md

   - add instructions to install this package

 ## How to use DistributedWorkflow.jl
+> **Note**
+Detailed instructions on the usage, as well as more examples, will follow soon.

 Before starting a Julia session, please set the following environment variable:
 ```export GSPC_APPLICATION_SEARCH_PATH=$HOME/.distributedworkflow/workflows```